 Federal regulations and guidelines require institutions to provide assurance that individuals working with animals have received appropriate training and are qualified to humanely use animals in the course of teaching, research, and extension/outreach activities.
 The MSU IACUC has established minimum requirements that ALL individuals must complete prior to beginning any animal work at MSU.
-All personnel listed on the IACUC Animal Use Form including PIs must undergo mandated IACUC training.
+All personnel listed on the IACUC Protocol including PIs must undergo mandated IACUC training.
 Approval of protocols and significant changes may be withheld pending completion of mandated training.
-The training can be found at http://animalcare.msu.edu/train or you can contact the IACUC office for more information at (517) 432-8103 or iccutation incutation at incutation and incutation and incutation and incutation and incutation at incutation and incutati
+The training can be found on the IACUC website.

-Environmental Health & Safety (EHS) also offers training classes to ensure that MSU personnel are fulfilling local, state and federal requirements in radiation, chemical, biological, occupational, animal handler, hazardous waste, and environmental safety as well as controlled substances.
+Environmental Health & Safety (EHS) also offers training classes to ensure that MSU personnel are fulfilling local, state, and federal requirements in radiation, chemical, biological, occupational, animal handler, hazardous waste, and environmental safety as well as controlled substances.
 Training requirements depend on specific job duties.
 Supervisors should have the same training as the immediate employees they supervise.
-Training can be found on the EHS web site at http://www.ehs.msu.edu/training/training_toc.htm or you can contact the EHS at (517) 355-0153 or ehs@msu.edu for more information.
+Training can be found on the EHS website.